 Step 12.
 You will get a list of affected apps and drivers, which will not be available after Windows restore.

 Step 13.
-Once you have seen the list of apps/drivers which will not be available after system restore, note down and click the
+Once you have seen the list of apps/drivers which will not be available after the system restore, note down and click the Close button.

 Now, the System Restore feature will return your computer to the previous working state, and you can boot it normally.